reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 ./merqury.sh
 ```

-The help message should show you that in order to run merqury, you need (i) the meryl databse (ii) your assembly (one or two, if you have primary and haplotigs.
-In our case it only one) (iii) an output name.
+The help message should show you that in order to run merqury, you need (i) the meryl database (ii) your assembly (one or two, if you have primary and haplotigs.
+In our case its only one) and (iii) an output name.
 So inside your merqury_hicanu_eval directory, you will do:

 ```console
 ./merqury.sh *OUTPUT.21.meryl *.hicanu.total.contigs.fasta outHicanu